VivekRaj212/osmosis-task/README.md

 10.)
 Backend is running at  http://localhost:9090/

-*** I skipped the implementation of mysql, I used mongodb for database
+*** I skipped the implementation of mysql, I used mongodb for database.